Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-Even within the European Union, a jurisdiction traditionally associated with strong norms of transparency and accountability, opacity persists in domains where industrial competitiveness and strategic positioning are at stake.
-During the drafting of the AI Act, early proposals included stringent interpretability and explainability requirements for high-risk AI systems, reflecting normative commitments to public oversight and safety \cite{r:43}.
-However, these provisions risk becoming largely symbolic, particularly in light of the specific language embedded in Article 78 of the EU AI Act, which permits disclosure only when deemed “strictly necessary,” \cite{r:93} a standard left undefined in the legislation.
-In practice, companies can invoke trade secret protections without substantial evidentiary requirements, meaning that mere assertions of confidentiality are often sufficient to block access or delay enforcement \cite{r:94}.
+Even within the EU—a jurisdiction traditionally associated with strong norms of transparency and accountability—opacity persists where industrial competitiveness and strategic positioning are implicated.
+Early drafts of the AI Act included stringent interpretability and explainability requirements for high-risk systems, reflecting normative commitments to public oversight and safety \cite{r:43}.
+Yet these provisions risk becoming largely symbolic.
+Article 78 of the final AI Act permits disclosure only when deemed “strictly necessary,” \cite{r:93} a standard left undefined in the legislation.
+Indeed, firms can invoke trade-secret protections with minimal evidentiary burden, allowing assertions of confidentiality to block access or delay enforcement \cite{r:94}.

 These compromises reflect broader economic and geopolitical pressures.
-European firms and policymakers were concerned that rigid disclosure obligations could undermine competitiveness or impose chilling effects on smaller companies \cite{r:48, r:49}, particularly relative to faster-moving U.S. and Chinese firms.
-A 2022 joint survey conducted by Applied AI found that half of AI startups believed the EU AI Act would slow down AI innovation within the EU, while 16\% reported considering halting AI development or relocating operations outside the region \cite{r:46}.
-In other words, even in a jurisdiction with strong formal commitments to transparency, regulatory discourses have struggled to navigate the tension between normative aspirations on transparency and market or geopolitical imperatives in favor of opacity.
+European policymakers and firms expressed concern that rigid disclosure obligations could undermine competitiveness or impose chilling effects on smaller companies \cite{r:48, r:49}, particularly relative to faster-moving U.S. and Chinese competitors.
+A 2022 joint survey by Applied AI found that half of AI startups believed the AI Act would slow innovation in the EU, while 16\% reported considering halting AI development or relocating operations abroad \cite{r:46}.
+That is to say, even in a jurisdiction with strong formal commitments to transparency, regulatory discourse has struggled to reconcile normative aspirations with market and geopolitical imperatives favoring opacity.